ericaleon/ETL_project/README.md

 * Load cleaned data into a SQL database
 * The SQL database was queried to show the following:
 ```
--- Top 5 states with the highest honey/colony yield
+-- Top 5 states with the highest honey yield per colony
 -- Production rates for the 5 states that ended the 2015 year with the most colonies
--- Pesticide rates for the 5 states that saw the highest colony loss
+-- Pesticide usage for the 5 states that saw the highest colony loss
--- Pesticide rates for the 5 states that saw the most colonies added
+-- Pesticide usage for the 5 states that saw the most colonies added
--- Colony change for the states with the greatest pesticide use
+-- Change in number of colonies for the states with the greatest pesticide use
 ```

 ### Consideration in reading the data: